Downhill Lullaby

-"Downhill Lullaby" is a song by American singer Sky Ferreira, released on March 27, 2019, as the lead single from her upcoming second studio album, Masochism.
+"Downhill Lullaby" is a song by the American singer Sky Ferreira, released on March 27, 2019, as the lead single from her intended album, Masochism.
 It also was featured on the soundtrack for Promising Young Woman.
 It is her first original material and single since 2014's "I Blame Myself".'

 Background

 After various delays for new music spanning several years, Ferreira began hinting at an upcoming album in November 2018.
 In early March 2019, she stated on Twitter that the first song to be released from the album "is not a pop song".

 Composition

 In writing the track, Ferreira explained that she aimed to capture the sound of "the birds in Snow White, singing underwater, while slowly being suffocated by plastic."
 The song was described as a "five-and-a-half-minute, goth-noir, chamber-pop piece—with strings!—that could have easily closed an episode of the revived Twin Peaks."